os-climate/sostrades-dev-tools/docs/source/user_manual.md

 Here is an example of study creation from scratch: <br>
 ![](images/platform_study/create_study/create_new_study_example.png)

-When the creation of a study is over, here is what the study looks like: <br>
+When the creation of a study is over, here is what the study looks like (here data has already been filled out with the reference study): <br>
 ![](images/platform_study/create_study/study_created.png)